 In this day and age, sharing the details of your wedding on social media is almost a given.
-Even with unplugged weddings, most couples will share a post or two in the days surrounding their wedding, from a Facebook status about how excited they are to an Instagram post featuring a favorite pic snagged from a guest.
+Even with unplugged weddings, most couples will share a post or two in the days following the celebration.
 And of course, so much wedding planning is done online these days, from blogs and wedding websites to Pinterest.
-All that gorgeous inspiration is available because planners and photographers (and brides and grooms!) share images of their work with blogs and bridal magazines.
+All that gorgeous inspiration is available because planners and photographers (and brides and grooms) share images of their work with blogs and bridal magazines.
 But what happens if your photographer really wants to have your wedding published, but you'd rather keep it private?
 Here's what you should do.

 In a perfect world (and with a reputable photographer), you will be asked to sign a model release as permission for them to use your wedding images.
-This applies to their website and social media pages, as well as serving as permission to submit images of your likeness to any blogs or magazines.
+This applies to their website and social media pages, as well as serves as permission to submit images of your likeness to any blogs or magazines.
 Without a signed model release, your photographer doesn't legally have the right to distribute your images—which means publications don't have the right to feature them.

-Didn't get a model release, or see a related clause in the contract?
+Didn't get a model release or see a related clause in the contract?
 Speak up.
-A reputable photographer will know that your privacy and right to the images trumps their desire to be published, so if you specify that you don't want the images shared (even if it isn't in the contract), they're obliged to follow your lead.
+A reputable photographer will know that your privacy and right to the images trump their desire to have their work published, so if you specify that you don't want the images shared (even if it isn't in the contract), they're obliged to follow your lead.